allangood/rtlamr2mqtt/README.md

     # "total_increasing" for most meters, "total" for meters that might go
     # backwards (net energy meters).
 Defaults to "total_increasing" if unset.
     state_class:
+    # (optional) Make the Home Assistant sensor `unavailable` after this many seconds without a reading
+    # Default is 0, which means the sensor will never be marked unavailable due to lack of readings.
+    expire_after:
   - id: 6567984
     protocol: scm
     name: meter_hydro